Benchmarking Graph Neural Networks: Studies using the Benchmarking Framework

-In Section~\ref{sec:eval}, Table~\ref{tab:edge-analysis}, we systematically study the impact of anisotropy by instantiating three variants of GAT and GatedGCN: (1)~Isotropic aggregation, such as vanilla GCNs, Eq.\eqref{eqn:gcn-app}; (2)~Anisotropy using edge features, such as GAT by default, Eq.\eqref{eqn:gat}; and (3)~Anisotropy with edge features and explicit edge representations updated at each layer, such as in GatedGCN by default, Eq.\eqref{eqn:gated-gcn-h}.
-This section provides formal equations for each model variant.
-(Note that there may be a multitude of approaches to instantiating anisotropic GNNs and using edge features~\cite{battaglia2016interaction,sanchez2018graph,brockschmidt2019gnn} besides the ones we consider.)
+The TSP and COLLAB edge classification tasks present an interesting empirical result for GCNs: Isotropic models (\textit{vanilla} GCN, GraphSage) are consistently outperformed by their Anisotropic counterparts which use joint representations of adjacent nodes as edge features during aggregation (GAT, GatedGCN).
+In this section, we systematically study the impact of anisotropy by instantiating three variants of GAT and GatedGCN:\\ (1) Isotropic aggregation (such as \textit{vanilla} GCNs \citep{kipf2017semi}) with node updates of the form: (2) Anisotropy using edge features (such as GAT by default \citep{velickovic2018graph}) with node updates as: and (3) Anisotropy with edge features and explicit edge representations updated at each layer with node/edge updates as (such as in GatedGCN by default \citep{bresson2017residual}): The formal update equations of the three variants of \textbf{GatedGCN} are: